Literally the BEST Chicken Noodle Soup

 • Oil: Instead of oil you can use butter to sauté the vegetables.

-• Vegetables: Spinach, green beans, peas, zucchini, canned tomatoes, corn or even potatoes are some things to try.
+• Vegetables: Spinach, green beans, peas, zucchini, canned tomatoes, corn, or even potatoes are some things to try.

 • Broth: Switch out your chicken broth for turkey broth or bone broth for different variations.

-• Noodles: Tortellini, bowtie pasta, small shell pasta or even spaghetti noodles are great to have if you don’t have egg noodles on hand.
+• Noodles: Tortellini, bowtie pasta, small shell pasta, or even spaghetti noodles are great to have if you don’t have egg noodles on hand.

 Cooking Tips

-• Larger slices: Avoid your vegetables from getting soft and mushy by cutting them larger if you plan to simmer or use a slow cooker.
+• Larger Slices: Avoid your vegetables from getting soft and mushy by cutting them larger if you plan to simmer or use a slow cooker.

-• Use a slow cooker: Use a slow cooker for cooking your chicken noodle soup.
+• Use a Slow Cooker: Use a slow cooker for cooking your chicken noodle soup.
 Follow the recipe just leave out your noodles until ready to serve.

-• Add more broth: As your noodles sit in the broth it will continue to absorb the broth and you will need to add more when warming up again.
+• Add More Broth: As your noodles sit in the broth it will continue to absorb the broth and you will need to add more when warming up again.

-Chicken noodle soup in a bowl.
+Close view of chicken noodle soup in a gray bowl.

-How to Store Leftover Soup
+Storing Leftover Soup

-• Can you freeze chicken noodle soup?
-Yes, this chicken noodle soup will freeze well.
-Follow the directions making the chicken noodle soup except skip adding in the noodles.
+• In the Freezer: Yes, this chicken noodle soup will freeze well.
+Follow the directions for making the chicken noodle soup except skip adding in the noodles.
 Allow the chicken noodle soup to cool completely.
 Place in a ziplock bag and lay flat in the freezer.
 Make sure that you label the bag with the date!
-When ready to warm up then you can thaw it overnight in the refrigerator.
-When you are ready to eat then you can reheat iton the stove or in the microwave and add in the noodles at this time.
 This will last in the freezer for about one month.
+When ready to warm up you can thaw it overnight in the refrigerator.

 Chicken Noodle Soup Recipe

-4.88 from 16 votes
+4.89 from 18 votes

-Prep Time 15 minutes
+Prep Time: 15 minutes

-Cook Time 10 minutes
+Cook Time: 10 minutes

-Total Time 25 minutes
+Total Time: 25 minutes

 Servings: 8 people